 Functional medicine is one of those terms that gets thrown around so loosely it's almost lost its meaning.
 Everyone from MDs to health coaches to chiropractors uses it.
 So what does it actually mean, and what should you look for in a practitioner?

-Functional Medicine in One Sentence
+What Is Functional Medicine in One Sentence?

 Functional medicine is a systems-based approach that seeks to identify and address the root causes of disease rather than treating symptoms in isolation.